Symorglass/Symorglass/README.md

 😄 Pronouns: She/Her

 ⚡ Fun fact: I started in social impact consulting and counseling psychology before transitioning into engineering.
-I still love exploring how technology can create real-world impact in healthcare, cognition, and **.
+I still love exploring how technology can create real-world impact in healthcare and social innovation.

 📫 How to reach me: sywen.chen@gmail.com